 Beauty regimens have been a part of our society since time immemorial; it’s always been important to look your best, not just because of how others perceive you, but because of the confidence it instills in ourselves.
-Botox is becoming a more and more popular part of beauty regimens, prized for its ability to reduce the appearance of wrinkles and make skin look youthful, as well as it’s natural sourcing.
+Botox is becoming a more and more popular part of beauty regimens, prized for its ability to reduce the appearance of wrinkles, frown lines and make skin look youthful, as well as it’s natural sourcing.
 There is, however, a common misconception about botox, sadly propagated by “botched” jobs; that Botox does not look natural.
 This is fortunately not the case; Botox works by freezing muscle contractions in the face, and is administered in extremely small doses.
 This means Botox can absolutely look natural; there’s just a few steps you have to follow to ensure success.

-The first thing you’ll need to do is find licensed, qualified experts to administer your Botox injection.
+The first thing you’ll need to do is find licensed, qualified experts to administer your injection.
 When unqualified individuals attempt Botox, they may inject too much, resulting in drooping or “frozen” looking facial features, as too many of the muscles have been frozen.
 While these effects are temporary (Botox lasts a number of months, not forever), they are unsightly.
-For Botox treatment in Beverly Hills, Nualla, Dr. Newman’s extremely skilled nurse manager is more than happy to help with wrinkles, crow’s feet, and other skin problems, to keep you looking youthful and confident.
+For botox Beverly Hills, Nualla, Dr. Newman’s extremely skilled nurse manager is more than happy to help with wrinkles, crow’s feet, and other skin problems, to keep you looking youthful and confident.

 The second important element to your Botox looking natural is before and aftercare.
 You absolutely want to keep upright for at least an hour after an injection, preferably for four.
 Facial massages and other facial rubbing can move the Botox to unwanted areas, so avoid these for four hours as well; tightly fitted headgear can also be problematic.
 Strenuous exercise can cause complications, so relax after your appointment!
 Avoiding alcohol and blood thinners before the treatment can also reduce the chance of bruising.